kshigli/dmMediaTest/README.md

-# dmgMediaTest for Web And Mobile tests
+# DMGMedia tests for Web And Mobile

-**Instructions to run web and mobile tests**
+## Pre-requistes

-Make sure yarn is installed locally
+1. Make sure yarn is installed locally before proceeding to step 3
+2. A valid Browserstack account with both `Web - Automate` and `App - App Automate` features enabled

+## Test execution
+1. Checkout the entire code a local folder
+2. Install the packages using yarn

+## Web test execution
-Open terminal and navigate to the root directory this code
+1. Open terminal and navigate to the root directory this code

-Run #yarn and #yarn tsc and make sure it succeeds without any errors

-In the same terminal, run #yarn web to run web test
+2. Run `yarn web` to trigger web test

+## Mobile test execution
+1. Open terminal and navigate to the root directory this code
-run #yarn mobile to run mobile test
+2. Run `yarn mobile` to trigger mobile test

-You should see tests starts running in BrowserStack (as long as the browserstack account has appropriate privileges)
+## Reporting
+Use this command to genrate allure reports upon test execution.
+`allure generate ./allure-results && allure open`